 When you go bowling, you must wear bowling shoes.
 This special type of footwear features softer soles which protect the approach area surface while also helping you deliver a better shot.

 Most beginners rent bowling shoes from the alley, which costs you just a couple of bucks.
 But if you look at the math, you’ll see that even a casual bowler will benefit from buying his or her own pair.

 It’s common for a pair of rental shoes to cost $4 at a bowling alley.
 A wide variety of bowling shoe models, including the popular BSI 540 white/black style (right), cost $24 or less.
-This means that if you plan to go bowling more than four times, buying a pair of your own will save you money.
+This means that if you plan to go bowling at least six times , buying a pair of your own will save you money.
 I know some beginners who go bowling more than this in a single month!
 Even the most casual of bowlers will make back their investment in a very short time.

 In addition to the price, there are many more reasons why getting your own pair of bowling shoes is a good idea.

 Rental shoes are usually older, cheaper and more worn-out.
 Bowling alleys don’t usually want to spend the money to replace them.
 Also, many bowlers don’t enjoy putting on footwear that has already been worn by hundreds of other people.

 You can find affordable bowling shoes that come in a variety of colors and much cooler designs, and they will also have added features such as padded insoles and linings.

 Also, as is the case with a custom ball, your own pair of bowling shoes will fit you much more comfortably, which will help your balance and facilitate and easy delivery.
 Using the same equipment every time will provide consistency, which will allow you to focus completely on your bowling stroke.